philippmoritzer/bd-ml-project/README.md

 |> distinct(column: "_value")
 ```

-This Flux query selects all records and only keeps distinct identifiers.
-'Multi-value' and 'Include All option' should be selected.
-The whole configuration should now look like follows:
+This Flux query selects all records and keeps only unique identifiers.
+The 'Multi-value' and 'Include All Option' options should be chosen.
+The overall configuration should now look like this:

 ![alt text](./docs/images/visualization/dashboard-variable.png)*Visualization: Creating a Dashboard variable*

-After the variable is being saved and returning to the panel to be edited or to the dashboard overview there is a dropdown menu in which .
-The queries have to be fitted accordingly which will happen when querying the data for the visualization in the next steps.
+After saving the variable and returning to the panel to be edited or the dashboard overview, variables can be selected from a dropdown menu.
+The queries must be fitted appropriately, which will occur when querying the data for visualization in the following steps.

 ![alt text](./docs/images/visualization/dashboard-variable-2.png)